Friday, May 1, 2026

 at the spattered canvas in our heads.

-If only the holy grail of restorative sleep
+If only the holy grail

 would somehow come to me.

-But my subversive brain
+But my brain has its own agenda,

-And anyway, my life asleep
+and anyway, my life asleep

 often seems more interesting